brykovskaya/brykovskaya.github.io/README.md

 I don't know how this experiment will end, but it looks very interesting 😜

-At the moment I am learning Python for Data Analysis, SQL and tools for BI-analytics.
+At the moment I am learning Python for Data Analysis, SQL and tools for BI-analytics and Big Data tools.

-I'm open to job offers right now.
+I'm NOT open to job offers right now.
 [My resume](https://hh.ru/resume/3e8e3255ff0dbc02380039ed1f507251523270)

 - :mailbox:How to reach me: [telegram messenger @brykovskaya](https://t.me/brykovskaya)
 <div